Special routes of U.S. Route 14: Pierre truck route

-U.S. Highway 14 Truck is a truck route of US 14.
+U.S. Highway 14 Truck (US 14 Truck) is a truck route of US 14 in Pierre, South Dakota.
 Trucks and overheight vehicles use the truck route to avoid colliding with a low-clearance railroad overpass.
 The truck route begins at Pierre Street and travels eastward along Sioux Avenue.
-At 0.8 mi, the truck route turns northeastward and crosses the same railroad, but at a railroad crossing.
+At 0.8 mi, the truck route turns northeastward and crosses the same railroad but at a railroad crossing.
 The route then runs along Wells Avenue for over 1 mi before turning north along Garfield Avenue.
 It then continues northward for around 2.8 mi before meeting US 14/US 83.

 Huron business loop

-U.S. Highway 14 Business (US 14 Bus.) is am unmarked business loop of US 14 in Huron.
-The business route begins at the intersection with SD Truck Route 37 running south in an overlap to Old Highway 14, then turns left onto Old Highway 14 running in close proximity of the south side of the RCPE Pierre Subdivision.
+U.S. Highway 14 Business (US 14 Bus.) is an unmarked business loop of US 14 in Huron, South Dakota.
+The business route begins at the intersection with West Park Avenue running south in an overlap to Old Highway 14, then turns left onto Old Highway 14 running in close proximity of the south side of the Rapid City, Pierre and Eastern Railroad (RCPE)'s Pierre Subdivision.
 At Lincoln Avenue, Old Highway 14 becomes Market Street Southwest and passes by the northern edge of the South Dakota State Fairgrounds.
-East of Livestock Avenue, the road curves around a railroad junction with a former Great Northern Railway line (now the Yale Spur Subdivision), but still rejoins the same trajectory of the railroad line, albeit further away.
-Market Street Southwest becomes Market Street Southeast at the intersection with South Dakota Highway 37.
-Once it passes by the Old C&NW Huron Roundhouse, the Pierre Subdivision becomes the Huron Subdivision.
+East of Livestock Avenue, the road curves around a railroad junction with a former Great Northern Railway line (now the Yale Spur Subdivision) but still rejoins the same trajectory of the railroad line, albeit further away.
+Market Street Southwest becomes Market Street Southeast at the intersection with SD 37.
+Once it passes by the Chicago and North Western Roundhouse, the Pierre Subdivision becomes the Huron Subdivision.